BroadCastAir/Hotel_API_Contest/README.md

 can be deployed as ZPM module. can be used as Overbooking System data REST api.

+## What's Hotel Overbooking Management System?

+The overbooking management system combines the unique conditions of the hotel, such as room prices, order channels, customer needs (etc...), System uses machine learning algorithms (such as: KNN/ES-RNN...) to accurately predict the daily no-show and occupancy rate of the hotel, and further combines with the revenue equation to find the best largest room Sales volume, which can significantly increase the hotel revenue.
+This system can not only formulate short-term hotel oversale plans, but also applies to the formulation of medium-term or long-term hotel oversell plans.

 ## Prerequisites

 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
 Make sure you have a Java environment.
 JDK 1.8.0 is recommended.

 ## Installation for InterSystems IRIS Data Platform Development